 Be honest.
 Be angry.
 Be diligent.
 Be positive.
 Be forgiving.
 And then I want to give you a couple very quick tools to help you do that.
 And tool number one is called the “conference.”
 And it’s a tool for listening and it’s a tool where you have three questions and the only rule is you ask the question, you cannot respond.

 I do this at the dinner table, at times.
 When Theresa and I were learning, I actually learned this as a marriage listening tool.
 And, literally, I guess this counselor saw my foibles.
 He said, “So here’s what you need to do, Chip.
 When you do it with a marriage partner, you say, ‘What are you concerned about?’”

 And she just, anything that comes to her mind.
 “I’m concerned about one of our sons.
 I am concerned about the bushes need to be cut.
-I am concerned about,” in the older days, “our son is dating a girl that I’m not that excited about.
 I’m concerned that you seem to be preoccupied when you’re at home.
 I’m concerned I gained two point seven pounds and it really bothers me.
 I’m concerned…” And you’re trying not to roll your eyes.